 The biggest French Polynesian island delivers surreal sunsets with silhouettes of swaying palms and peaked islets against a pink and purple-streaked sky.
 It may be a dot in the vast Pacific, but its natural beauty and cultural contributions are boundless.
 Enjoy a delicious dinner with the sizzling sunset backdrop as traditional Tahitian dancers shake their hips in frilly skirts and elaborate headpieces.
 Their coordinated dance performances are energetic and accompanied by fast drum beats.

+One of the more popular South Pacific escapes, Hawaii promises both beauty and insight.
 When the Polynesians arrived in Hawaii, they brought their food, medicines, and tradition of making leis.
 Learn how to make these wreaths of flowers and vines often given to visitors as a symbol of peace and greeting.

 There’s a serene feeling among the lofty trees near Tane Mahuta, God of the Forest, a giant kauri tree estimated to be between 1,250 and 2,500 years old.
 Cape Regina, the northernmost tip of New Zealand’s North Island, is considered a spiritual place for the Maori who believe that it’s where the spirits of the dead enter the underworld.
 Feel immersed in Maori culture in the Te Whakearewarewa Thermal Valley of Rotorua.
 This South Pacific escape is a wonderland of gushing waters, steaming vents, boiling mud pools and spectacular geysers.
 Follow a Treetops Lodge & Estate chef on a Maori food trail and enjoy a delicious lunch afterward.

 Pro Tip!
 Plan ahead to go to Easter Island in February when the Tapati Festival recreates ancient royal traditions. – Catherine Brown, Designer

 South Pacific Escapes with Ker & Downey